 4. Click Save

-Once your new component has been added, or your existing component has been edited, you will see it added to the components listing as highlighted below.
+Once your new components have been added, or your existing component has been edited, you will see it added to the components listing as highlighted below.

 1. Now use the Recalculate button